 That study included poetry, the violin, French literature, philosophy (specializing in Kant and Wittgenstein), and entomology (the first attempts to breed tarantulas born in a household setting).
 And law.
 James has become one of the world’s leading environmental lawyers.

 James’s first book for Barbican Press was his ecological thriller Sphinx: The Second Coming which spins the gods of Ancient Egypt into a multi-universe adventure (focused, of course, on saving planet Earth!).
-His legal thriller Immediate Harm tackles the issue of GM crops.
+His legal thriller Immediate Harm tackled the issue of GM crops.